-When your product is down for 1 minute, your users might refresh their browsers, thinking the problem is on their side, or maybe not even notice an issue.
-When it’s down for longer, your customer service representatives likely start to receive questions and complaints and you start to affect your customers’ core business processes, run into SLA breaches, and harm customer satisfaction and consequently renewal odds.
+When your product is down for 1 minute, your users might refresh their browsers.
+They might not even notice an issue.
+When it’s down for longer, your customer service representatives start to receive questions and complaints.
+The outage affect your customers’ core business processes.
+You run into SLA breaches, and harm customer satisfaction and renewal odds.
 SaaS executives know this first situation needs to be minimized and the latter two are unacceptable.

-Walk the halls of any SaaS startup and you’ll hear the same thing over and over again, “before we can really scale, we have to be enterprise-ready.”
-While “enterprise ready” has many definitions, it’s generally defined as being secure and compliant, having the baseline features the market expects, and being consistently reliable.
+Walk the halls of any SaaS startup and you’ll hear the same thing over and over again.
+"Before we can scale, we have to be enterprise-ready.”
+While “enterprise ready” has many definitions, it’s generally defined as:

 More mature companies, which already have “enterprise-ready” offerings have different discussions.
-Theirs are focused on how to innovate faster to keep pace with fast-moving disruptive startups, without injecting too much risk into the system.
+They focus on innovating faster to keep pace with startups without injecting too much risk into the system.

-No matter the stage of your company, the trade-off question is ultimately the same: how can we accelerate the rate of innovation while maintaining or improving reliability?
+No matter the stage of your company, the trade-off question is the same.
+How can we speed up the rate of innovation while maintaining reliability?

 This is the critical question that Site Reliability Engineering (SRE) seeks to answer.
 Here’s how:

 1. Start by tracking Service Level Indicators (SLIs).
 SLIs are key performance metrics that describe the usability for your offering.